saeid-babaei/saeid-babaei.github.io/books.md

 # Books

 ## Introduction
-Here is a list of books I am reading as part of my Self-Directed MBA Journey.
+Here is a list of books I am have read as part of my Self-Directed MBA Journey.
+To be completed...

 ## List of Books
 ### Recommended Books